andres-tran/yurie/README.md

 - Posts live in `app/blog/posts/*.mdx`
 - Blog routes are in `app/blog/*`
-- Chat UI is in `app/chat/page.tsx`
+- Playground UI is in `app/playground/page.tsx` and `app/playground/ChatClient.tsx`

 ## Deployment